IDon

 iDon (also stylized as iDON and idon) is the third studio album by Puerto Rican reggaeton performer Don Omar released worldwide on April 28, 2009, through Universal Music Group and Machete Music.
 The album was assumed to be named Icon when news of the upcoming album circulated the internet, but was later confirmed to be named iDon in November 2008.

-Reception

 The album received a nomination for the Billboard Latin Music Award for Latin Rhythm Album of the Year in 2010.
 Also the album was received nomination for the Latin Grammy Awards for Best Urban Music Album in 2009.

-And sold 200,000 copies in the Middle East, and in the US sold 100,000 copies estimated, and the album sold most over 4 million digital download and movile, including sales singles.
-Don Omar was cover in the magazine Billboard by sales digital in the history and was of the best covers Latin of Billboard.
-The album was recognized as the album of the future by Billboard, Don Omar i collaborate the platform ITunes for download music on movile was the firt artist Latin on made it.

-Don Omar made conference Billboard Latin Music Awards for album IDon, also made one performance Billboard Latin Music Awards on 2009.

 Background

+In May 2007, during the King of Kings Tour, Omar expressed in an interview, his intentions of recording an English language album but those plans were later scrapped.
+According to the artist, the recording seasons for Idon took 18 months to be finished.
+Don Omar explained that he was involved in every detail of the production and the recording process.